Fisheries Research and Development Corporation: Revenue sources

-Extracted from the FRDC's RD&E plan.

 Investment strategy

 The FRDC invests in Research and Development (R&D) that supports all fishing and aquaculture – commercial wild-catch, aquaculture, Indigenous and recreational fishers, the post-harvest sector, and Australian community.

 The FRDC investment policy establishes a framework for informing and governing investment decisions.
 Knowledge generated from partnerships and past research, development and extension (RD&E) activities are considered in the FRDC policy planning and investment processes, to ensure the adoption of previous research, maximise leverage and reduce duplication.

 As part of the Statutory Funding Agreement with the Department of Agriculture, Water and Environment the FRDC is required to invest in a diverse range of RD&E activities (balanced investment portfolio approach) that take a risk-based approach and deliver impact on short and longer-term timescales.

 The FRDC aims to spread its investment in R&D across the whole value-chain of fishing and aquaculture, as well as address the needs of both Indigenous and recreational fishers.
 The FRDC remains focussed on investing to address the priorities of stakeholders (jurisdictions and sectors) while addressing challenges that have a national and/or cross sectoral benefit.

 The FRDC has agreed to be an inaugural member of the new joint collaborative Research and Development Corporation (RDC) investment vehicle that will establish a pooled investment fund.
 The purpose of this new investment vehicle is to address national cross-sector issues at scale.
 The focus for impact from FRDC activities is on end-users.
 To this end, the FRDC also invests and facilitates extension of the R&D that will lead to adoption and commercialisation.